hashbangash/tic-tac-toe-client/README.md

 ### Vulnerabilities
 GitHub identifies known vulnerabilities in my dependencies.

 I broke my dev environment the first day patching a known vulnerability in `webpack`.
 That's when I learned I just had to accept this vuln and focus on the practice of learning how to build a JS client.
-Webpack is only used in my dev process and isn't a part of production, so I'm not worried about the vulnerability, for now.
+Webpack is only used in my dev process and isn't a part of production, so I'm not worried about this vulnerability, for now.

+Node.js itself has so many different files in the `node_modules` folder and I do not know what each of these do.
+A couple of these, `mem` and `js-yaml` have vulnerabilities and bugs in the versions I'm using.
+Go ahead, break my app!
+There is no secure information in there, I think.
+Learning how to build an app where I can update to current versions of dependencies is a huge priority of mine going forward.

 ## Future of this App
 I am curious in the future to understand how well my app aligns with Node.js best practices.
 I've learned that best practices vary on the organization and my style is relatively good practice.

-Like I already mentioned, learning how to build an app where I can continually update to current versions of dependencies is a huge priority of mine going forward.
+Like I just mentioned, learning how to build an app where I can continually update to current versions of dependencies is a huge priority of mine going forward.
 This will help keep my apps secure.